 Gradient PCR on Eppendorf MasterCycler was carried out to determine the best working temperature for the primers.
-The PCR cycles consisted of an initial denaturation at 95°C for

-10 min, followed by 40-50 PCR cycles at 95°C for 40 sec, different primer annealing Tm (Table S1) for 40 sec and 72°C for 40 sec and, a final extension at 72°C for 5 min.
-The amplicon sizes with primers to be used for real-time quantitative RT-PCR (qRT-PCR) or MSRD-PCR, were verified on 2% agarose or 0.8-1.2% agarose gels, respectively.
+The PCR cycles consisted of an initial denaturation at 95 °C for 10 min, followed by 40-50 PCR cycles at 95 °C for 40 s, different primer annealing Tm (Table S1) for 40 s and 72 °C for 40 s and a final extension at 72 °C for 5 min.
+The amplicon sizes with primers to be used for real-time quantitative RT-PCR (qRT-PCR) or MSRD-PCR were verified on 2% agarose or 0.8-1.2% agarose gels, respectively.
 Fragments of the expected sizes from cDNA (Fig. S2) and DNA (Fig. S1) for expression and methylation analyses, respectively, were obtained.
-As the primers used for qRT-PCR flanked an intron, the larger band observed in genomic DNA and smaller band in cDNA (Fig. S2 a to e, g, I to j and v) confirmed that the RNA extracted did not have any DNA contamination.
-For nucleotide sequence verification, PCR products were sequenced at Xcelris labs Limited India and AgriGenome labs Private Limited, India.
+As the primers used for qRT-PCR flanked an intron, the larger band observed in genomic DNA and smaller band in cDNA (Fig. S2 a to e, g, i to j and v) confirmed that the RNA extracted did not have any DNA contamination.
+For nucleotide sequence verification, PCR products were sequenced at Xcelris labs Limited India and AgriGenome Labs Private Limited, India.

-Real-time quantitative RT-PCR (qRT-PCR) and analysis of gene expression
+Real-time Quantitative RT-PCR (qRT-PCR) and Analysis of Gene Expression

 PCR reactions were conducted on a Roche-LightCycler® 480 II system using Essential DNA Green Master (Roche Diagnostics, USA).
 The concentration of cDNA template was kept uniform by normalizing the concentration of RNA.
-Final primer concentration was 1 picomole/reaction.
-The thermal cycle consisted of an initial denaturation at 95°C for 10 min, followed by 45 PCR cycles at 95°C for 30 sec, different primer annealing Tm (Table S1) for 15 sec and 72°C for 15 sec.
-Each PCR cycle was followed by fluorescence acquisition at 95°C for 1 min and 65°C for 1 min.
-Subsequently, a melting curve was generated by increasing temperature from 65 to 95°C, in order to verify primer specificity.
+Final primer concentration was 1 pmol/reaction.
+The thermal cycle consisted of an initial denaturation at 95 °C for 10 min, followed by 45 PCR cycles at 95 °C for 30 s, different primer annealing Tm (Table S1) for 15 s and 72 °C for 15 s.
+Each PCR cycle was followed by fluorescence acquisition at 95 °C for 1 min and 65 °C for 1 min.
+Subsequently, a melting curve was generated by increasing temperature from 65 to 95 °C, in order to verify primer specificity.
 Cp (crossing point) values were generated by the LightCycler® 480 SW 1.5.1 software with default parameters.
-Three independent experiments (biological replicates) were conducted for each gene and, triplicates of each treatment condition (technical replicates) were conducted in each experiment.
-We had previously identified UBQ10 as the suitable reference gene for normalization under all the treatment conditions under study (Joseph et al. 2018) and hence this gene was used for expression analysis.
-The fold changes in the expression of candidate genes were assessed by $2^{-\Delta\Delta Ct}$ value obtained by qRT-PCR.
-The heat map of expression profile of genes generated using QCanvas 1.21 software was (compbio.sookmyung.ac.kr/~qcanvas/index.html).
+Three independent experiments (biological replicates) were conducted for each gene, and triplicates of each treatment condition (technical replicates) were conducted in each experiment.
+We had previously identified UBQ10 as the suitable reference gene for normalization under all the treatment conditions under study (Joseph et al. 2019), and hence, this gene was used for expression analysis.
+The fold changes in the expression of candidate genes were assessed by $2^{-\Delta\Delta Ct}$ value obtained by normalizing the Cp values with mock-infected control and UBQ10.
+The heat map of expression profile of genes was generated using QCanvas 1.21 software (compbio.sookmyung.ac.kr/~qcanvas/index.html).

-Statistical analysis
+Statistical Analysis

-The fold change values of each treatment were subjected to a one-way Analysis of Variance (ANOVA, $\alpha = 0.05$ ) to determine significant changes (P < 0.05).
-Genes with significant variations (P < 0.05) were taken for post- hoc analysis using Tukey-HSD (Tukey, 1953) in Rstudio.
+The fold change values of each treatment were subjected to a one-way analysis of variance (ANOVA, $\alpha = 0.05$) to determine significant changes (P < 0.05).
+Genes with significant variations (P < 0.05) were taken for post hoc analysis using Tukey-HSD (Tukey 1953) in Rstudio.